graycoreio/daffodil/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `daffodil:master`.
+1. In GitHub, send a pull request to `daffodil:develop`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Daffodil test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase master -i
+    git rebase develop -i
     git push -f
     ```
   * Note: don't squash your branch until after the reviewers comment "lgtm", so they don't need to re-review your entire branch every commit.